Medical errors can lead to your child’s life-long disability

 - Delayed decision to perform a C-section

 - Medical errors during a C-section

-Planned C-sections scheduled before the mother goes into labor can create risk for the child.
-If birth takes place two weeks before the due date, the baby can be pre-term.
-One week of development can make a significant difference in the risk of complications for the newborn.
-Pre-term babies are smaller and more fragile and have a higher risk of sustaining bruises and fractures during a C-section delivery.
+Planned C-sections scheduled before the mother’s due date can create risks for the unborn child.
+If birth takes place 2 weeks before the due date, the baby can be pre-term, and even a single week of development can make a significant difference in the risk of complications for the newborn.

-The lungs are among the last parts of the body to develop.
-According to the Mayo Clinic, infants born by scheduled C-section are more likely to develop tachypnea (abnormally fast breathing during the first few days after birth).
-C-sections performed before 39 weeks may increase the risk of respiratory distress syndrome, a condition in which the child has difficulty breathing.
+The lungs are among the last parts of the body to develop, and infants born by scheduled C-sections are more likely to develop tachypnea (abnormally fast breathing during the first few days after birth).
+Additionally, C-sections performed before 39 weeks may increase the risk of respiratory distress syndrome, a condition in which the child has difficulty breathing.

 - Skin lacerations

 - Cephalohematoma (blood beneath the dense, fibrous membrane covering the skull, caused by disruption of blood vessels during birth)

 - Brachial plexus injuries (injuries to the nerves that travel from the spinal cord in the neck down the arm)